Sachaa-Thanasius/defer-imports/README.rst

     - The only dependency is on globals() at module scope to maintain its current API: specifically, that its return value will be a read-through, *write-through*, dict-like view of the module globals

 - Not that slow, especially with support from bytecode caching
-- Only works at module scope
+- Doesn't support lazy importing in class or function scope
 - Doesn't support wildcard imports